BitcoinAndLightningLayerSpecs/balls/BIP 21Q.md

    Removing decimals simplifies mental arithmetic.
 Users handle values as integers, reducing cognitive load and potential for error.

 2. **Protocol Alignment:**
    The Bitcoin protocol inherently tracks value as integral units.
 Representing values directly as these integers eliminates the artificial complexity of decimal formatting and corrects misconceptions that Bitcoin itself is "divisible" like a decimal currency.
-Instead, Bitcoin is accounted for in discrete units, similar to counting individual items.

 3. **Educational Clarity:**
    New users often misunderstand Bitcoin’s nature due to the decimal-centric display.
 The new standard aligns user perception with the fundamental design of Bitcoin, making it clearer that the system counts indivisible units and that the decimal point was a human-imposed abstraction.